 - Certified Life Coach with Coach Training Alliance

-- Shamanic Instructor, Ancientways Center for the Shamanic Arts
+- Certified Shamanic Instructor & Practitioner, Ancientways Center for the Shamanic Arts

 - Advisory Council Member and Partner organization with the Humane Education Coalition